jjbergman/iliaslatina/IL-translation.md

 1019 The whole Phrygian cause lay in ruins along with Hector, and his tired old father, shattered and pitiable, lay in ruins as well.
 His wife, his multitude of children and the glory of his great kingdom were not able to keep him, forgetting even his life, from going unarmed and alone to the camp of his unconquered enemy.

 1025 The Greek chiefs were surprised and Aeacides himself was taken aback by the courage of the sad old man.
-He prostrated himself at Achilles feet, stretched his trembling hands to the stars, and said these things: "Achilles, bravest of the Greek race, enemy of my kingdom, you alone were feared by the beaten Dardanians, your cruelty has been felt too much in my old age."
+He prostrated himself at Achilles' feet, stretched his trembling hands to the stars, and said this: "Achilles, bravest of the Greek race, enemy of my kingdom, you alone were feared by the conquered Dardanians, your cruelty has been felt too much in my old age."

 1031 Now I beg you to be merciful and take pity on a broken man praying at your feet.
 Please, take these gifts which I have brought you in exchange for the body of my wretched son.